Meet Love Island 2020 contestant Sophie Piper, Rochelle Humes’ sister

-Sophie is on the lookout for her very personal Anthony Joshua-type on this 12 months’s Love Island villa

-After six months off our screens, Love Island has returned with 12 new singletons on the lookout for love within the model new South African villa.
+After six months off our screens, Love Island has returned with 12 new singletons searching for love within the model new South African villa.

-Sophie Piper, a 21-year-old medical PA from Essex, is making her method to the villa together with 11 different Love Island 2020 contestants this 12 months and she or he has a better movie star hyperlink than most.
+Sophie Piper, a 21-year-old medical PA from Essex, is making her option to the villa together with 11 different Love Island 2020 contestants this 12 months and she or he has a better superstar hyperlink than most.

 Her sister is Rochelle Humes, who has reportedly given Soph her full assist about starring on the present.